Ariana Grande: Early life

 Ariana Grande-Butera was born on June 26, 1993, in Boca Raton, Florida.
 She is the daughter of Joan Grande, the Brooklyn-born CEO of Hose-McCann Communications, a manufacturer of marine communications equipment owned by the Grande family since 1964, and Edward Butera, a graphic design firm owner in Boca Raton.
-Grande is of Italian descent and has described herself as an Italian American with Sicilian and Abruzzese roots.
+Grande is of Sicilian and Abruzzese Italian ancestry.
 She has an older half-brother, Frankie Grande, who is an entertainer and producer.
 Her family moved from New York to Florida before her birth, and her parents separated when she was eight or nine years old.
 Grande had a close relationship with her maternal grandmother, Marjorie Grande.
-At age 8, she sang "The Star-Spangled Banner" at the Florida Panthers' home game against the Chicago Blackhawks on January 16, 2002.
+At age eight, she sang "The Star-Spangled Banner" at the Florida Panthers's home game against the Chicago Blackhawks on January 16, 2002.

 As a young child, Grande performed with the Fort Lauderdale Children's Theater, playing her first role as the title character in the musical Annie.
 She also performed in their productions of The Wizard of Oz and Beauty and the Beast.
-At age eight, she performed at a karaoke lounge on a cruise ship and with various orchestras such as South Florida's Philharmonic, Florida Sunshine Pops and Symphonic Orchestras.
+At age eight, she performed at a karaoke lounge on a cruise ship and with orchestras such as South Florida's Philharmonic, Florida Sunshine Pops, and Symphonic Orchestras.
 During this time, she attended the Pine Crest School and later North Broward Preparatory.